 Some firms avoid rebuilding because they worry about migration risk, especially when the current site has indexed pages or some existing SEO value.
 That concern is sensible, but it should lead to better planning rather than indefinite delay.
 The longer a weak site remains in place, the more difficult and messy the eventual migration can become.

 A stronger approach is to assess which existing URLs matter, which pages deserve preservation, which should be merged, and where redirects need to protect user expectations and search value.
 When that work is built into the rebuild plan, the transition is far more controlled than a last-minute launch scramble.
+See how law firms should plan website migrations without losing SEO and enquiries and what a law firm website migration checklist should include for the implementation detail behind that transition.

 When patching is still the better option